 Young heroines: Hafiza Qasimi wins sponsorship award for commitment to MV!

-Rostock has a reason to celebrate: Hafiza Qasimi and the Youth initiative and the Fellerson Gut won the "Young Commitment for a World MV".
-The price, which is endowed with 500 euros each, was awarded at the opening of the “World Change” event series in the Rostock town hall.
-The aim of the price is to make the commitment of young people visible and to assess what is more necessary than ever in view of the challenges of our time.[Rathaus Rostock]
+Rostock has a reason to celebrate: Hafiza Qasimi and the Youth Speaks initiative as well as Gut Fellerson have won the “Young Commitment to One World MV” sponsorship award.
+The prize, which is endowed with 500 euros each, was awarded at the opening of the “weltwechsel” event series in the Rostock town hall.
+The aim of the prize is to make the commitment of young people visible and to appreciate it, which is more necessary than ever given the challenges of our time.[Rostock Town Hall]

-A cultural point of contact
+A cultural focal point

-Young commitment and global challenges
+Youth engagement and global challenges

 This shows that the commitment of young people is an important building block for a fairer world.
 The initiatives in Rostock, North Rhine-Westphalia and Austria are outstanding examples of how collaboration and creativity can bring about real change.
 But that's just the beginning: collective efforts and a clear vision are crucial to continuing to advance social change and global justice in the future.